At a Glance

 To pick the best level of coverage, you need to think about what you and your Yorkie needs.
 Most companies offer the three policy types above, and many offer several different levels of each.
 For example, a company might provide three accident and wellness option categories: silver, gold, and platinum.
 It’s essential to read the fine print to make sure you understand what you are signing up for in the contract.
 All companies and policies have different rules, exclusions, waiting periods, and limits.

 When insurance companies talk about premiums, this refers to the cost you pay to keep your coverage active.
 Most companies give you the option of paying monthly or annually.
-According to North American Pet Health Insurance Association (NAPHIA), the average U.S. monthly premium for an accident and illness policy in 2020 was $49.51.
+According to the North American Pet Health Insurance Association (NAPHIA), the average U.S. monthly premium for an accident and illness policy in 2020 was $49.51.
 This expense is much more manageable for the average family than being faced with a huge, unexpected bill.

 Deductibles & Claim Limits